Goblin Market Haggling Advisor

 Understanding the Inputs

 The advisor uses three core inputs.
-Think of them as the knobs on a magical bargaining device:
+Think of them as the knobs on a magical bargaining device.
+Each one affects the output in a distinct way, so it is worth taking a moment to choose values that match the scenario you actually want to test.

 - Your Cunning Level (1–10) — A self-rated score for your haggling skill and confidence.
-A 1 is a shy beginner; a 10 is a legendary goblin-charmer who lives for negotiation.
+A 1 is a shy beginner who accepts the first offer.
+A 10 is a legendary goblin-charmer who researches prices, spots flaws, and knows when to pause for effect.

 How the Goblin Haggling Formula Works